dafny-lang/dafny/docs/_includes/Grammar.md

 DotSuffix =
   ( ident | digits | "requires" | "reads" )
 ````
-When using the _dot_ notation to denote a component of a compound entity
+When using the _dot_ notation to denote a component of a compound entity,
-the token following the ".", in addition to being an identifier,
+the token following the "." may be an identifier,
-can also be a natural number, or one of the keywords `requires` or `reads`.
+ a natural number, or one of the keywords `requires` or `reads`.

 * Digits can be used to name fields of classes and destructors of
   datatypes.
 For example, the built-in tuple datatypes have destructors
-  named 0, 1, 2, etc. Note that as a field or destructor name, internal
+  named 0, 1, 2, etc. Note that as a field or destructor name a digit sequence
+  is treated as a string, not a number: internal
-  underscores matter, so 10 is different from 1_0.
+  underscores matter, so 10 is different from 1_0 and from 010.
 * `m.requires` is used to denote the precondition for method m.
 * `m.reads` is used to denote the things that method m may read.